 In January 2017, JTA unveiled a vision for the future of the Skyway that seeks to modernize and expand it by converting the automated people mover to an autonomous transportation network.
 Named the Ultimate Urban Circulator, or U2C, it is not just an exciting new program but an Authority-wide initiative allowing JTA to reimagine the future of public transportation.

-The U2C expands the existing automated people mover system, elevated above the downtown street network, into an urban circulator system, with transitions to the street level, reaching more destinations than it does today.
+The U2C expands the existing automated people mover system, elevated above the downtown street network, into an urban circulator system with transitions to the street level, reaching more destinations than it does today.

-In December 2017, we launched the U²C AV Test and Learn track is a vital component to the development phase.
-It will enable the JTA to gain critical information for the development of the U²C program and other future applications of autonomous transit vehicles as part of its overall public transportation system.
+The Test and Learn track is a vital component to the development of the U²C program and creating an autonomous transportation network.
+It will enable JTA to gain critical information for the development of the U²C program and other future applications of autonomous transit vehicles as part of its overall public transportation system.

 In December 2018, JTA unveiled the NAVYA AV for new vehicle testing.
 The NAVYA AV is currently available for the general public to ride and provide feedback during events.
 Contact us to learn more or inquire about scheduling a demonstration.